MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/updateservice.md

  ### `alias`
- (optional) An alias name of the predication remote procedure call (RPC) function used to consume the service.
+ (optional) An alias name of the prediction remote procedure call (RPC) function used to consume the service.
 If code is a function,  then it will use that function name by default.